akikoo/one-web-boilerplate/README.md

     the project root index page
 8. HTML header and footer files are reverted, to include separate assets again (we'll continue developing!)
-9. Sass files are compiled to CSS files
-10. CSSLint tool is run against all CSS files (however excluding third-party stylesheets)
+9. CSSLint tool is run against all CSS files (however excluding third-party stylesheets)
-11. JSHint tool is run against JavaScript code (excluding third-party scripts)
+10. JSHint tool is run against JavaScript code (excluding third-party scripts)
-12. JSDoc documentation is created and placed in build/publish/docs/jsdocs
+11. JSDoc documentation is created and placed in build/publish/docs/jsdocs
-13. CSS files are concatenated by inlining all @import-ed styles, producing two
+12. CSS files are concatenated by inlining all @import-ed styles, producing two
     files: main.css and main-ie.css (one with and one without Media Queries).
 This way, we can keep the CSS rules separate from the actual Media Queries.
 Both files are then minified and placed in build/publish/assets/css.
     Page specific stylesheets are minified individually.
-14. JavaScript files are minified and concatenated and placed in /build/publish/assets/js/lib (currently only Modernizr and require.js.)
+13. JavaScript files are minified and concatenated and placed in /build/publish/assets/js/lib (currently only Modernizr and require.js.)
     Note that compiled require.js contains the original require.js and all the modules, loaded with almond require/define shim.
-15. Unoptimised images are copied to /build/publish/assets/img
+14. Unoptimised images are copied to /build/publish/assets/img
-16. Temporary directory that was used during the build is deleted
+15. Temporary directory that was used during the build is deleted
-17. That's it!
+16. That's it!

 Congratulations!
 You now have a brand new /build/publish directory that has the following four directories: